-The long, steeply banked street of Gilesgate is still occasionally known by its medieval name of GIllygate, meaning the street of St Giles.
-It is named after the nearby St Giles Church, an attractive little building that claims to be the second oldest church in the City after the cathedral.
+The long, steeply banked street of Gilesgate is still occasionally known to older residents by its medieval name of ‘GIllygate’, (with a soft G) and is the ‘street of St Giles’.
+It is named from the nearby St Giles Church, an attractive little edifice that claims to be the second oldest church in Durham City after Durham Cathedral.

 A little further up, at the top of Gilesgate is the village-like Gilesgate Green, known locally as ‘the Duckpond’ though there hasn’t been a pond here since the 19th century.